SUNDAY, 17 JULY 2005

 MONDAY, 25 JULY 2005

 Eventually all questions about identity, religion, beliefs, integrated view of existence and philosophy come down to a practical matter: How should I function?
 How should I live from sleep to sleep?
-What should I do with an existence I cannot but recognize?
+What should I do with an existence I cannot but recognise?

 All those questions from the 10:25 text are about more than just functioning.
 It also comes down to the results you will leave of your existence.